Back to Louisiana

 Plain English Breakdown

-The official source does not provide specific details on the exact fines or penalties.
+The official source material did not provide specific details on enforcement mechanisms or the practical impact of the increased penalties.

 Increasing Fines for Abandoning Boats and Vessels